-If it isn’t STA compost what is it?
+If it isn’t STA Certified Compost, what is it?

 The question posed above may, at first glance, appear to be a bit silly.
 However, if you are seriously thinking about making compost, specifying compost or purchasing compost, you want to know exactly what you are purchasing?
 The US Composting Council’s Seal of Testing Assurance Program (‘STA’) is a compost testing, labeling and information disclosure program designed to give you the information you need to get the maximum benefit from the use of compost.